How many students are enrolled at the College?

 Yes, the college offers HEOP.
 Students must be New York State residents and qualify both academically and financially to be eligible.

-95 percent of Vaughn graduates receive jobs or continue their education within one year of graduation.
+99 percent of Vaughn graduates receive jobs or continue their education within one year of graduation.
+83 percent of Vaughn graduates are employed in their field or continue their education within one year.*

-A minimum score of 550 on the paper exam, 213 on the computer-based format or 80 on the Internet-based format is required for admission consideration.
+A minimum score of 77 on the Internet-based format is required for admission consideration.
 Students who fall below this range will be required to complete an intensive English language program.